xuzhao-nick/Design-Patterns-in-Swift/documents/MVC.md

 <b>Views</b> display visual elements and controls on screen.
 They are usually subclasses of `UIView`.

 **Controllers**  coordinate between models and views.
-Thet are usually subclasses of `UIViewContrller`,
+Thet are usually subclasses of `UIViewContrller`.

-## Code Example
-[Model-View-Controller.playground]

-[Model-View-Controller.playground]: ../samples/DesignPatternsPlayGround/Model-View-Controller.playground "Model-View-Controller.playground"
+***MVC Key Points***

+- 3 types: models, views & controllers
+- Reuses models & views
+- Controller coordinates between model & view
+- Good starting point but has limitations

 ***What should you be careful about?***

 - Not every object fits into model, view or controller
 - Be careful about controllers growing too big!
 - Use other patterns as needed

+## Code Example
+[Model-View-Controller.playground]
+[SampleProject]
+[Model-View-Controller.playground]: ../samples/DesignPatternsPlayGround/Model-View-Controller.playground "Model-View-Controller.playground"
+[SampleProject]: ../samples/MVC-pattern "Sample Project"

 [Back]

 [Back]: ../README.md "Back"